 Pierre Faveere Agate Geode Table Lamp

-Materials: Rectangular travertine/limestone base and a half agate geode.
-Brass curved adjustable rod.
-Maroon cardboard lampshade with golden rims.
-Gold painted Bakelite socket.
+Materials: Rectangular travertine (limestone) base with a half agate geode on top.
+Adjustable curved brass rod.
+Maroon conical cardboard lampshade with golden rims.
+Gold painted Bakelite E14 socket.

 Height: 42 cm / 16.53”

 Width: 25 cm / 9.84”